the story of woodburn homestead

 Workers’ cottages

-Woodburn Homestead was originally a working farm and workers’ cottages were built on the property in 1918.
-The cottages were initially erected as half buildings for animals, before being added onto for the workers to reside.
+Originally a working farm, workers’ cottages were built in 1918 along the bank of the Angas River.
+These were initially erected as half buildings for animals, before being adapted for the workers to reside.

 rankine’s paddock